 Our podiatrist in Sugar Land TX says a variety of factors can cause white toenails.
 Injury directly to the nail can cause a white color to occur, but so can illness anywhere in the body.
 If your nail has at all separated from the nail bed and only part of your toenail is white, this could be the result of an injury, psoriasis, or an infection.
 If your nail is still intact and most it is white, this could be a sign of serious conditions.
 Liver and kidney disease, as well as congestive heart failure, have been causes of the condition.
 Our Sugar Land TX podiatry office encourages you to consult your podiatrist or doctor if you notice these symptoms.

 Call Our Sugar Land TX Podiatrist to Have Your Toenails Examined

 Nail pitting can be recognized as a series of depressions within the nail structure.
 Your toenails may look ribbed or grooved.
 This is a result of defective development of the layers of your superficial nail plate.
 Roughly 50 percent of patients with psoriasis experience nail pitting to some degree.
 Other conditions that nail pitting may be a symptom of include connective tissue disorders, sarcoidosis, and alopecia areata.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Sugar Land TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Sugar Land TX, by clicking here or by calling 281.397.3487.